 To estimate costs associated with Remedy and Restoration of the CFROU, an analysis was performed using information from completed Phases to estimate the costs of design, construction, management, monitoring and maintenance for the remaining Phases.
 Based on Phase sequencing criteria described in Section 3, Remaining Phase Sequencing, the State's proposed implementation schedule assumes one Phase will be constructed in most years.
-The cost estimate includes several assumptions in addition to variable inputs, allowing for numerous scenarios to be compared.
+The cost estimate includes assumptions for inflation and interest in addition to variable inputs, allowing for numerous scenarios to be compared.
+All assumptions used in the cost estimate are documented within the estimate.
 This cost estimate can be used throughout project implementation to develop budgets, evaluate costs for remaining phases, and allocate funds.